 The construction industry has been reporting on shortages of quantity surveyors for a number of years.
 Quantity surveyors provide an integral part of the construction team, operating for all stakeholders in the built environment.

-Quantity surveying graduates have an excellent track record of gaining employment and then of developing careers in a wide range of organisations right across the built environment.
+Quantity surveying graduates have an excellent track record of gaining employment and then developing careers in a wide range of organisations right across the built environment.
 The UK is a world leader in quantity surveying.
 Graduates can gain employment in both the public and private sectors working with client based as well as contracting based employers.
 All the major construction consultancies and main contracting groups employ large numbers of quantity surveyors to assess the risks and feasibility of their projects, and manage costs and legal aspects.

 The quantity surveying graduate can also work effectively in a wide range of related fields including: project management, legal analysis, design management and value and risk management.